kastl-ars/wolfi-pluto/README.md

 ## Licensing

 The container image contains software packages that are direct or transitive dependencies.
-As pluto is the main component, I have taken its [licensense Apache-2.0](https://github.com/FairwindsOps/pluto/blob/master/LICENSE) as the license for this container image.
+As pluto is the main component, I have taken its [license Apache-2.0](https://github.com/FairwindsOps/pluto/blob/master/LICENSE) as the license for this container image.